-The current academic transition to online learning provides new and exciting opportunities!
-The Fulbright Foundation in Greece contributes to this transformation with the Fulbright Greece Virtual Exchanges initiative that proposes to Greek faculty members to host a U.S. Alumni Fulbright Scholar in one or more of their classes to give specialized lectures to their students.
-We welcome suggestions both from potential Greek hosts and from interested U.S. Alumni Fulbright Scholars for future virtual collaborations.
+The transition to online learning is providing new and exciting educational opportunities!
+The Fulbright Foundation in Greece is contributing to this transformation with the Fulbright Greece Virtual Exchanges initiative.
+This program encourages Greek faculty members to host U.S. Fulbright Scholar Alumni to give specialized, online lectures to their students.
+We kicked off the program in the autumn of 2020 with a series on Political Science.

 Prof. John K. Cox Prof. Dimitri A. Sotiropoulos

-Dr. John K. Cox is a Professor and Head of the Department of History, Philosophy and Religuous Studies at North Dakota State University, who has published a widely-acclaimed History of Serbia (Greenwood Press, 2002).
-He is a former Rotary scholar in Hungary, and a Fulbright fellow in Austria and Slovenia.
+Dr. Cox is a Professor of East European History at North Dakota State University.
+He has published a widely-acclaimed book, The History of Serbia (Greenwood Press, 2002), which outlines significant events in the country’s history from medieval Serbia to the time after the downfall of Slobodan Milosevic.
+He is a former Rotary scholar in Hungary and a Fulbright fellow in Austria and Slovenia.
 He speaks Serbo-Croatian, Slovene, German, and several other languages of the region.

-Professor Cox’s lectures will focus on the historical antecedents of the transition to democracy in the Balkans in the late twentieth century and the evolution of post-communist Balkan regimes, including the break-up of Yugoslavia.
+Professor Cox’s lectures focused on the historical antecedents of the transition to democracy in the Balkans in the late twentieth century and the evolution of post-communist Balkan regimes, including the break-up of Yugoslavia.